 - 3~4 slices of ginger unpeeled

-- Uncooked white rice (brown rice doesn’t do the job in this case)
+- A grab of uncooked white rice (brown rice doesn’t do the job in this case)

 - 6 small potatoes